Firefighting Foam Lawsuit – We Are Investing Claims Nationwide

 In May 2020, Thomas J. Gentile, Tommy McGarry, and Charles O’Keefe filed another class-action lawsuit in the U.S. District Court for the Eastern District of New York.
 This class action lawsuit represented firefighters who alleged that they were exposed unknowingly to toxic chemicals in the AFFF they used to fight fires.
-This lawsuit called for the manufacturers and distributors to pay for the medical monitoring of firefighters.
+This lawsuit called for the manufacturers and distributors to pay for the medical monitoring of firefighters with AFFF foam cancer.

 Seek an Experienced National Firefighting Foam Lawsuit Attorney

 We rely on the producers of various chemical products to provide us with the proper safety information necessary to ensure that those using their product do so aware of any potential risks to their health.
-If you have developed cancer or another severe illness because of firefighting foam exposure you may be able to seek compensation for damages you suffered by filing a product liability lawsuit.
+If you have developed cancer or another severe illness because of firefighting foam exposure you may be able to seek compensation for damages you suffered by joining the AFFF class-action lawsuit.

-Dolman Law Group has extensive experience representing firefighting foam cancer victims and their families across the nation.
+Sibley Dolman Gipe Accident Injury Lawyers, PA has extensive experience representing firefighting foam cancer victims and their families across the nation.
 Even though our office is located in Florida, we have helped individuals in communities across the country seek justice as we will associate with local counsel when applicable and remain your attorneys.
 We offer free consultations to those that have found themselves in this terrible situation and are considering pursuing a firefighting foam lawsuit.

-Our attorneys can assist you in building your case, calculating the damages you’ve suffered, negotiating settlements, and compiling the necessary medical records to illustrate the damages you have sustained.
-The lawyers of Dolman Law Group will walk you through every step of the process and maintain close communication with you in regard to your case’s progress.
+Our attorneys can assist you in building your AFFF foam lawsuit, calculating the damages you’ve suffered, negotiating settlements, and compiling the necessary medical records to illustrate the damages you have sustained.
+The lawyers of Sibley Dolman Gipe Accident Injury Lawyers, PA will walk you through every step of the process and maintain close communication with you in regard to your case’s progress.
 We provide the resources and experience of a larger law firm while also giving each case the personal touch and investment one would expect from a smaller firm.

 800 North Belcher Road